kuertee/x4-mod-ui-extensions/README.md

 =========
 Modded Lua files with callbacks that allow more than one mod to change the same UI element.

-Functionality that adds HUD elements to the Top Level Menu.
+Functionality that allows new HUD elements to the Top Level Menu.

 Allows other mods to create guidance missions (i.e. missiontype.guidance) that will be listed in the Guidance Missions tab.
 Also enables the Set Active and Set Inactive buttons in missions listed in the Guidance Missions tab.
 Examples of these are my mods: Loot mining, Ship scanner, Signal leak hunter - increasing range, Station scanner, and Waypoint fields for deployments.

+Progress data, if it exists, of missions are shown in the mission's objective list.
+I.e. players do not need to activate the mission to view it's progress.

 Mod effects:
 ============